Create and manage target group

 -

-Go to KakaoCloud Console > Beyond Networking Service > Load Balancing > Target Group..
+Go to the KakaoCloud Console > Beyond Networking Service > Load Balancing > Target groups menu.

 -

-Category Description Target group name Displays the name and ID assigned at creation Provisioning status Information on whether the target group has been created successfully or if modification or deletion is in progress Operating status Information on whether the created target group is in an operational state Protocol The protocol used for routing traffic to targets Load balancer The name and ID of the load balancer connected to the target group VPC The name and ID of the VPC containing the load balancer [More] icon Provides options for renaming, listener connection settings, algorithm settings, etc
+Item Description Target group name Name and ID assigned at creation Provisioning status Indicates whether the target group is active, being modified, or being deleted Operational status Indicates whether the target group is currently usable Protocol Protocol used to route traffic to targets Load balancer Name and ID of the associated load balancer VPC Name and ID of the VPC containing the load balancer [More] icon Allows renaming, listener connection, algorithm configuration, target management, traffic weight adjustment, health check configuration, sticky session setup, or deletion

 View target group details